UK breakdown coverGet a quote

 No matter who you are or where you’re from, the oldest and most important festival in the Chinese calendar offers a chance to celebrate life, positive energy and good fortune.
 Spring clean the house, set off some firecrackers and celebrate with loved ones.

-The Chinese Arch in Liverpool’s Chinatown is the place to celebrate Chinese in style each February.
+The Chinese Arch in Liverpool’s Chinatown is the place to celebrate Chinese New Year in style each February.
 Dancing dragons, firecrackers and great food are all on offer.

 Chinatown is transformed into an Oriental wonderland each year, with dragon and lion dances, Kung Fu demonstrations, dancing, stalls and workshops plus fireworks and a parade.

-The City Museum and Art Gallery will mark the start of the Year of the Dragon on 21 January with some fun, arty activities for kids, including a special dragon-themed trail.
+The City Museum and Art Gallery prepares for the Year of the Horse on Saturday 25 January with some fun, arty activities for kids, including masks, lanterns and decorations.

-Medway celebrations are set to transform Chatham High Street with traditional Chinese dance on 21 and 22 January.
+Medway celebrations are set to transform Chatham High Street with traditional Chinese dance on Sunday 9 February.
 Enter the Chinese costumer competition and have a go at Lion Dancing.
 The event is the third largest of its kind in the UK.

-Birmingham’s Chinese quarter celebrate in style each year at the Arcadian Centre, and 2012 promises to be no different.
+Birmingham’s Chinese quarter celebrates in style each year at the Arcadian Centre, and 2014 promises to be no different.
 The largest celebration of its kind in the Midlands, the day attracts around 20,000 people.